strapi/strapi/docs/3.0.0-beta.x/plugins/users-permissions.md

 A jwt token may be used for making permission-restricted API requests.
 To make an API request as a user, place the jwt token into an `Authorization` header of the GET request.
 A request without a token, will assume the `public` role permissions by default.
 Modify the permissions of each user's role in admin dashboard.
 Authentication failures return a 401 (unauthorized) error.

+### JWT Configuration

+You can fully configure the JWT Configuration options by modifying the file in `strapi-plugin-users-permissions/config/jwt.json`.
+For example you can change the expiration date of the JWT token, or you can set the time when the JWT token will start to be valid.

 #### Usage

 - The `token` variable is the `data.jwt` received when logging in or registering.